Is the East Coast the New West Coast When it Comes to Employment Laws?

 Monday 4:00 – 5:00 PM

-This interactive session will review the latest legislative activity and crucial developments that will affect your workplace and your responsibilities.
-The discussion will focus on new paid family and medical leave legislation that is placing heavy burdens on employers, especially multi-state companies, because the terms and benefits of these laws vary from state to state.
+This interactive session will review the latest legislative activity both at the federal and state levels as well as crucial developments that will affect your workplace and your responsibilities.
+The discussion will highlight key legislation that is currently placing heavy burdens on employers and offer practical advice on how to prepare for coming changes.
+In this session, we will address:

 Alice A. Kokodis represents employers in a broad range of employment law matters, with a particular focus in the financial services industry.
 She has litigated claims pending in more than fifteen states and appears before FINRA with respect to employment related matters brought against brokerage firms and other financial institutions.
 Alice also has extensive experience representing hospitality, retail and technology employers.